Royal Institution Christmas Lectures

 The Royal Institution Christmas Lectures are a series of lectures on a single topic each, which have been held at the Royal Institution in London each year since 1825.
 The lectures present scientific subjects to a general audience, including young people, in an informative and entertaining manner.
-Michael Faraday conceived and initiated the Christmas Lecture series in 1825, at a time when organised education for young people was scarce.
+The Managers of the Royal Institution conceived and initiated the Christmas Lecture series in 1825, at a time when organised education for young people was scarce.
 Many of the Christmas Lectures were published.